simoore/micro-fem/README.rst

 fixed boundary condition along the left edge of the rectangular mesh.

-To install the package, change directory to the folder containing
+To install the package, change directory to the folder containing setup.py and
+execute:

     > pip install .